pedrosans/cxhkd/README.md

 Per context X hotkey daemon

-Commands and keys are defined in the config module: `~/.config/cxhkd/cxhkd.py`

-* Code/mask pair in the accelerator strings are cached
+* Code/mask pairs in the accelerator strings are cached as contexts in a tree
+	- each context can also point to a command
-* Only handles key presses (ignores key release and mapping notify)
+* Handles key presses
+	- no handling for key release and mapping notify
-* Grabs the keyboard if the pressed code/mask identifies a context with nested contexts, starting a key streak
+* Grabs the entire keyboard and the next pressed code/mask pairs can:
+	- stop the key streak
+		- and execute a command: if the current context has no child matching the last pressed code/mask pair
-* Any key, but the modifiers, not listed in the current context stops the streak (no dedicated key)
+		- and do nothing: any key, but the modifiers, not listed in the current context children stops the streak (no dedicated key is configured to do it)

-### Example config file
+	- keep the key streak
+		- and execute a command
+		- and do nothing
+* Can be configured to autostart: `cxhkd -a` writes the cxhkd.desktop honoring XDG specification
+* Commands and keys are defined in the module: `~/.config/cxhkd/cxhkd.py`

+### Config module

 ```python
 ctrl_Return = \